-Course: Drama Course No: 15090 2 units for each of Year 11 and Year 12 Exclusions: Projects developed for assessment Board Developed Course in one subject are not to be used either in full • or in part for assessment in any other subject.
+Course: Drama Course No: 15090

+Exclusions: Projects developed for assessment in one subject are not to be used either in full or in part for assessment in any other subject.

 Students in Drama study the practices of Making, Performing and Critically Studying.
 Students engage with these components through collaborative and individual experiences.